 That night, after dinner, we gather around the campfire again.
 Hutchinson plays Bob Dylan’s “Tangled Up in Blue” for the circle of friends.
 I comment to Dimock about how much mutual respect everyone seems to have for each other.
 “When you work down here, stuff comes down unexpectedly and you need to know everyone around you is there, that they’re not going to walk away.
 But it’s more than that.
 It’s a common love for the place and the profession we’re in, and an acceptance of each other’s foibles.
 All these people are crazy, just like I am.
 It’s like we found family here.
 The more you are who you are, the more everybody loves you.
 And I find in that other world up there, you don’t see that a lot.”

 Hutchinson pauses between songs.
-Talk turns to my departure tomorrow, my return to the surface.
+Talk turns to my departure tomorrow, my return to the surface, the other world.
 Gallen points to the rim.
 “Remember, they’re the crazy ones.”